mategyerek/Capstone-RAG-project/README.md

 ### Running the code
 After completing the steps above, you can run the code.
 Run the `querydata.py` to extract the relevant part of the data from the raw data.
 Then run `embed_document.py` to embed the documents.
-You can run `NO-RAG Chat.py` to get the baseline performance from chatgpt-4o.
-(The API key included in source should work, but if it does not, generate your own openAI API key).
+You can run `NO-RAG Chat.py` to get the baseline performance from Chatgpt-4o.
+The API key included in source should work, but if it does not, generate your own openAI API key.
-You can run `eval_auto_pipeline_locallm.py` to evaluate a combination of llm and embedding model or do a parameter search across multiple ones.
+You can run `eval_auto_pipeline_locallm.py` to evaluate a combination of LLM and embedding model or do a parameter search across multiple ones.
 Note that this will take a long time especially if its running on the CPU.
 For the parameter search you have to specify the list of embedding models and LLMs in source.
 The embedding models are loaded automatically but the LLM's .gguf file should be manually downloaded as described above.
 The parameters for the run need to be changed in source.
 Adjust the variables `embedding_models`, `generator_models`, `temperature` and `repeat_penalty` to reproduce specific runs.
 Set `test` to true if you want data on the test set.
 All the results are placed in the results folder.

 Finally, run the Data Analysis Notebook to produce the plots from the data.